Are you unsure of exactly which IELTS vocabulary you need to do well in the IELTS test?

-It is important to have a flexible use of a wide range of vocabulary as the examiner will be looking for this in the writing and speaking.
+It is important to have a flexible use of a wide range of vocabulary for IELTS as the examiner will be looking for this in the writing and speaking.

 It is also necessary for your reading so that you understand the texts as they will have a lot of difficult words.